-You could think that the good thing about running an online business is that you don’t need anything else but your laptop, a good Wi-Fi connection and that would be all!
+You could think that the good thing about running an online business is that you don’t need anything else, but your laptop, a good Wi-Fi connection, and that would be all!
 And that means that you can work & travel as you please.
-Who’s gonna notice whether you’re working from a boring office at your hometown or if you’re sipping a mojito while checking your emails in front of a gorgeous beach, right??
-Well… the truth is that you may encounter a big fat problem when you arrive at the paradise ready to get – ahem – working.
+Who will notice whether you’re working from a boring office in your hometown or if you’re sipping a mojito while checking your emails in front of a gorgeous beach, right?
+Well… the truth is that you may encounter a big fat problem when you arrive at paradise ready to get working.

 So, what do you need to take care of for you to work while you’re visiting new places?

 - Use low workload times to travel.
 Try and make the best out of client fluctuations.
 In this way, you won’t be too stressed out, which will let you enjoy the travel part.
 Besides, if you travel in low season months, your trip will be much more affordable.
 Check out this post about how to benefit from low workload periods.

 - Check a place with a good WiFi connection – Either your apartment, hotel, nearby coffee shops, or any place you’re planning to work from.